Hummus and pita bread from scratch

 There’s a significant saving when making hummus from scratch beginning with dried chickpeas rather than buying premade at the deli or from canned chickpeas.
 Plus your homemade hummus will be free of GMOs and preservatives.

 Cooking from scratch is the first step on the journey to homestead success.
-If farming, working away from home, or gardening takes up a lot of your time, but you are serving your family processed foods, from the grocery store or a restaurant, because you think you don’t have time to cook from scratch, I want to help you find the time.
+If farming, working, or gardening takes up a lot of your time, and you’re serving your family processed foods, from the grocery store or a restaurant, because you think you don’t have time to cook from scratch, I want to help you find the time.
 The reality is that if you have some basic kitchen equipment, like a slow cooker, a stand mixer, and a food processor, it takes no more time to cook from scratch than it does to open a box and cook processed food.
 The key isn’t in the amount of time it takes to cook from scratch but understanding how to manage your time so that the basic steps are done as you go about your day, doing other things.

 I offer an example of one way to manage cooking from scratch in an already busy day.

 On Saturday Sarah had a craving for hummus and pita bread, an after-effect of her summer trip to Israel.
 Not having any bread in the house, nor hummus we started from scratch at noon on Saturday and had both pita and hummus dip ready to eat by 7:30 on Saturday night, along with our evening meal.
 Most of the hands-on were done in the last hour, so while it sounds like a huge undertaking, it was very manageable.
 Note that hummus and pita can be made ahead and be ready for cravings like this, with a little forethought.